Skip to content

 In order to overwinter these varieties, plants will need to be protected from deep freezes.
 We highly recommend digging them up and storing them in pots in a greenhouse, garage, or other space protected from cold winter temperatures.
 Before you dig them up, cut your plants back to about 3-4 inches.
 This will make it much easier to repot and store.

 We've had lots of questions whether you can keep your mums in the ground over the winter.
+Mums can perennialize if they're in the proper climate and will reappear in early spring.
 Some people in zones 8a and higher have had luck with heavy mulching and overwintering in the ground.
-It is possible, but not guaranteed to mulch and leave in place in milder winter climates, but do so at your own risk!
+It is possible, but not guaranteed, to have success by mulching and leaving in place in milder winter climates, but do so at your own risk!
 We still recommend digging these up and protecting them from winter temps no matter what zone you are in.

 **3 Porch Tip: if you have limited winter storage space, we recommend potting up one 'mother' plant of each of your varieties and use that to take cuttings off of for your next season!